munibinam/munibinam.github.io/_pages/about.md

   </a>
   <div class="chapter-title">Measuring Extreme Weather and its Effects on Agricultural Productivity in the United States</div>

-  This research demonstrates that conventional approaches to measuring extreme weather impacts on agriculture may systematically underestimate crop losses.
-By comparing "pre-transformed" metrics derived directly from weather station observations with "post-transformed" metrics calculated after spatial interpolation, I reveal significant biases that affect crop insurance assessments, climate impact modeling, and agricultural policy decisions.
+  This research shows that conventional approaches to measuring extreme weather impacts on agriculture may systematically misestimate crop losses.
+By comparing "pre-transformed" metrics derived directly from weather station observations with "post-transformed" metrics calculated after spatial interpolation, I show that there are significant biases that affect yield estimates when we look at the impact of extreme weather on productivity.

   <div class="status-badge">Under Review • Job Market Paper</div>
 </div>